 While Republicans do have majorities in both the House and Senate, their 52-seat Senate majority is too thin to break a filibuster unless eight Democrats side with the GOP.

-which has yet to be voted on and funds the government through September, simply set Republicans and Democrats on a collision course further down the road -- a confrontation that Trump seems eager to embrace.
+That current deal, which has yet to be voted on and funds the government through September, simply set Republicans and Democrats on a collision course further down the road – a confrontation that Trump seems eager to embrace.

 A CNN/ORC poll from March found that 72% of Americans want to see Trump to reach bipartisan compromises rather than try to pass laws he thinks are right for the country, even if they aren’t supported by Democrats.
 That includes a majority of Republicans (57%) who said Trump ought to be compromising with Democrats.